Raviv Ullman: Podcasting

 Ullman, along with Rabbi Adam Greenwald, hosts The Study, a podcast focused on exploring, questioning, and applying the Torah.
 The trailer was released in late September 2020, and the first episode came out on 2 October 2020.

 Personal life

 Ullman speaks fluent Hebrew and keeps a kosher kitchen.
 Ullman is an environmentalist and has called himself "a fourth generation activist".
 He works with TAP (Teens AIDS Prevention).

-Ullman lived in Brooklyn, New York until 2020, then he moved to Los Angeles, California.
+Ullman lived in Brooklyn, New York, until 2020, then he moved to Los Angeles, California.

+On May 13, 2023, Ullman married British animator Julia Pott.